yiisoft/yii2/docs/guide/concept-events.md

 }
 ```

-In the above code, when you call `bar()`, it will trigger an event named `hello`.
+With the above code, any calls to `bar()` will trigger an event named `hello`.

 > Tip: It is recommended to use class constants to represent event names.
 In the above example, the constant
-  `EVENT_HELLO` is used to represent `hello`.
-This approach has two benefits.
-First, it prevents typos and can impact IDE
+  `EVENT_HELLO` represents the `hello` event.
+This approach has three benefits.
+First, it prevents typos.
+Second, it can make events recognizable for IDE
   auto-completion support.
-Second, you can tell what events are supported by a class by simply checking the constant
+Third, you can tell what events are supported in a class by simply checking its constant declarations.
-  declarations.

-Sometimes when triggering an event, you may want to pass along additional information to the event handlers.
+Sometimes when triggering an event you may want to pass along additional information to the event handlers.
 For example, a mailer may want pass the message information to the handlers of the `messageSent` event so that the handlers
 can know the particulars of the sent messages.
 To do so, you can provide an event object as the second parameter to
 the [[yii\base\Component::trigger()]] method.
-The event object must be an instance of the [[yii\base\Event]] class
+The event object must be an instance of the [[yii\base\Event]] class,
-or a child class.
+or of a child class.
 For example:

 ```php
 namespace app\components;